800-837-5520 Call us for a free quote Contact us

 When people say they are allergic to bees, wasps, and/or hornets it is not the insect they are allergic to, but rather the venom in their sting.

 Wasp stings can be life-threatening to people allergic to the poison in stings.
 This allergic reaction is known as anaphylaxis.
 If you are allergic to wasp stings, make sure you carry your medication and seek medical attention right away if you are stung.
 Wasp stings can happen multiple times due to the nature of wasp stingers and how wasps attack.
 People who have been stung several times previously and have become sensitized are more likely to suffer this systemic reaction.
+If you've experienced a hole in skin after wasp sting, or have other signs like swelling or redness, it’s important to treat the sting immediately.
 The good news is that this type of allergic reaction is rare and rarely fatal.

 rentokil-image-global-wasp-drink-glo.jpg